-Many employees do not realize how their careless, seemingly harmless actions can compromise the integrity of their employer’s data network and their own home network, as well.
+Security in the office is at an all time low.
+Many employees do not realize how their seemingly harmless actions can compromise the integrity of their employer’s data network and their own home network, as well.

 By now, everyone is aware that opening email attachments from an unknown source is dangerous, yet there are many activities that most would consider harmless, which could spell trouble for the employer’s network.
 Most employees do not know or have forgotten security policies and protocol.
 Therefore, the first tip should be to take out the company’s network policy materials and read or reread those now, and then come back and finish reading these tips.

 These tips should give employees the ammunition needed to defend against possible compromises.

 A good personal policy would be never access the spam folder at work.
 Setting up a strong contact list will help avoid the possibility of an item going to the spam folder.
 Normally, items are in the spam folder because the sender is not on your contact list, but that is not the only reason.
 Another reason for spam folder placement is that the computer identified the email as a security risk.

 Therefore, if you must look into the spam folder for an item, only view the subject line and if you identify an item you believe should not be in the spam folder, contact technical support to retrieve the item and ensure it is safe.